-\paragraph{Cross-lingual Retrieval} For our cross-lingual experiments, we used the MKQA benchmark \cite{longpre2021mkqa}, which involves retrieving passages from the English Wikipedia corpus for questions that are posed in 26 different languages.
+For our cross-lingual experiments, we used the MKQA benchmark \cite{longpre2021mkqa}.
+MKQA involves retrieving passages from the English Wikipedia corpus for questions that are posed in 26 different languages.
 Following \cite{izacard2021unsupervised}, we discard unanswerable questions and questions with a yes/no answer or a long answer, leaving 6,619 queries per language in the final test set.
-Table \ref{tab:crossling_nums} compares Recall@100 of different models on MKQA.
-Our proposed method again outperforms, leading the nearest baseline (\textit{Re-rank}) by about 2 points on average, and with improvements on all 26 MKQA languages.
+Table \ref{tab:crossling_nums} compares Recall@100 of different models on MKQA. \textsc{ReFIT} again outperforms, leading the nearest baseline (\textit{Rerank}) by about 2 points on average, and with improvements on all 26 MKQA languages.

-\subsubsection{Multi-modal Retrieval}
+\subsection{Multi-modal Retrieval}

-A key advantage of the proposed relevance feedback approach is that it can operate independently of the choice of architecture for the bi-encoder and the cross-encoder, and is therefore not limited to working on only text input.
+A key advantage of \textsc{ReFIT} is that it can operate independently of the choice of architecture for the bi-encoder and the cross-encoder, and is therefore not limited to working on only text input.
 To demonstrate this, we apply our method to retrieval in a multi-modal setting.
 Specifically, we consider text-to-video retrieval, which involves retrieving videos that are relevant to a given textual query.

-The retriever and re-ranker for this experiment are based on BLIP \cite{li2022blip}, a state-of-the-art vision-language model that comprises two unimodal encoders and an image-grounded text encoder.
+The retriever and reranker for this experiment are based on BLIP \cite{li2022blip}, a state-of-the-art vision-language model that comprises two unimodal encoders and an image-grounded text encoder.
 The unimodal encoders encode image and text separately, akin to dual-encoders in text-to-text retrieval, and are trained with an Image-Text Contrastive (ITC) loss.
 The image-grounded text encoder injects visual information into the text encoder by incorporating a cross-attention layer, similar to a text-to-text cross-encoder, and is trained with an Image-Text Matching (ITM) loss.
 We refer the reader to \cite{li2022blip} for a more detailed description of BLIP's architecture and the pre-training objectives.
-BLIP can thus be used for retrieval with the unimodal encoders (which we refer to as BLIP$_{ITC}$), and for re-ranking with the image-grounded text encoder (which we refer to as BLIP$_{ITM}$).
-We use the output from BLIP$_{ITM}$ as the re-ranker distribution, which is then used to compute the distillation loss for updating the query representation that is output by BLIP$_{ITC}$.
+BLIP can thus be used for retrieval with the unimodal encoders (which we refer to as BLIP$_{ITC}$), and for reranking with the image-grounded text encoder (which we refer to as BLIP$_{ITM}$).
+We use the output from BLIP$_{ITM}$ as the reranker distribution, which is then used to compute the distillation loss for updating the query representation that is output by BLIP$_{ITC}$.